sahaj-b/tab-open-feedback/README.md

 3. Click "Load unpacked" → select this folder

 ### Firefox based (temporary)
+1. In `manifest.json`, replace `"service_worker": "background.js",`(line 20) with `"scripts": ["background.js"],`
-1. Open `about:debugging`
+2. Open `about:debugging`
-2. Click "This Firefox" → "Load Temporary Add-on"
+3. Click "This Firefox" → "Load Temporary Add-on"
-3. Select `manifest.json`
+4. Select `manifest.json`

 ### Firefox based (permanent)
+Do step 1 from the temporary installation, then:
 Go to `about:config`, set `xpinstall.signatures.required` to `false`.
 Then go to `about:addons` → click the gear icon → "Install Add-on From File..." → select the zip file from the `dist` folder after running `pnpm build:firefox`.

 OR